hsaktiwy/Transcendence/Note.md

 Do List:
-    [ ] create a way where you can add welcome notification and ProfileStatus at the time where the user is created
+    [ ] create a way where you can add welcome notification and ProfileStatus at the time where the user is created [ ] when trying to get the user channel try to identife the last channel a user did sent a message in it bye adding to the channels a property named lastUpdate